PCigales/WinSocketTB/README.md

 16. Time based One Time Password: TOTPassword

 Usage: from SocketTB import *
-See test.py for examples and also the IDownload Firefox extension
+See test.py for examples and also the IDownload Firefox / Edge extension